What Are the Pros and Cons of HOA Self Management?

 An obvious advantage of self-management of HOAs is that communities get to set their own rules and determine how to enforce them.
 When rules emerge, while not everyone will agree with them, the rules may better reflect the general consensus.
 Self-managing your HOA gives you the power to address violations with nuance and the understanding that only comes with living in your community.

-Association self-management also provides an opportunity for community members to use their skills to better improve the neighborhood by serving on the board.
-They’re in it for the good of the community, not for the money.
+Association self-management also provides an opportunity for community members to use their skills to improve the neighborhood by serving on the board.
+They’re in it for the good of the community.
 Communities that are concerned about exclusivity and privacy may prefer this option most of all.

 Fewer Rules

 In most cases, community-run HOAs tend to have fewer rules than those managed by property management companies.
-This is because third-party property managers tend to make determinations based on community suggestions and what it takes to keep property prices high.
-Subsequent decisions often lead to tone-deaf policies that create more problems than they solve.
-These are some of the stricter rules you tend to find at professionally managed communities:
+This is because some third-party property managers make determinations based on community suggestions and what it takes to keep property prices high.
+Subsequent decisions often lead to policies that may not be the right fit for every HOA.

 Rigid rules and inflexible enforcement practices can become a hassle for homeowners, leading to dissatisfaction and turnover in the neighborhood.